Szhenger/see-compiler/README.md

 | **x86 Code Generator** | Emits verified x86 assembly from IR (focus: readability and safety)         |
 | **Assembler/Linker**   | Integrates with `nasm` or similar to produce final executable               |

 The early milestones (Lexer -> Parser) are completed.
-Later stages will be rolled out iteratively, each with independent testing and documentation.
+Later steps will be rolled out iteratively, each with independent testing and documentation.

 ---